cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/core/Slasher.md

 event SlashingAbilityRevoked(address operator, address contractAddress, uint32 contractCanSlashOperatorUntil)
 ```

-Emitted when `contractAddress` signals that it will no longer be able to slash `operator` after the UTC timestamp `contractCanSlashOperatorUntil.
+Emitted when `contractAddress` signals that it will no longer be able to slash `operator` after the UTC timestamp `contractCanSlashOperatorUntil`.

 ### OperatorFrozen